BigDataBiology/macrel/README.md

 some of its dependencies, namely Peptides, Prodigal, Megahit), the macrel-specific code is also licensed under the **MIT** license.

-## Applications

-Macrel can be used in a wide-ranging of scenarios, such as screening for novel AMPs, generating candidates to further testing and patenting, as well as, determination of microbiome quorum sensing mechanisms linking AMPs to health conditions or presence of diseases.

 ## Install

 The recommended method of installation is through